rongrimes/github_notes/README.md

    git checkout master
 Delete the branch again
    git branch -d feature_x
-a branch is not available to others unless you push the branch to your remote repository.
+A branch is not available to others unless you push the branch to your remote repository.

 *** Make changes to source directory